 Some individuals find that they quickly develop a tolerance for Restoril once they begin using it.
-The Global Information Network about Drugs (GINAD) suggests that people only take Restoril for 2-4 weeks to avoid becoming dependent on the drug.
+The Restoril medication guide indicates it is to be used for the short term (7 to 10 days).
 If you, or someone you love, have been using Restoril for an extended period of time or taking too much, it is important to consult with a doctor or addiction specialist to wean off the drug.
 Never attempt to abruptly stop taking any benzodiazepine.

 Ambien’s addictive potential has been hotly debated in the scientific community.
 At first, it was believed that Ambien was not habit-forming.
 However, the evidence against this belief has been growing in recent years.
 A 2007 study in the British Journal of Clinical Pharmacology revealed that Ambien use can lead to “pharmacodependence” – in other words, a physical dependence on the drug.

 Just like other addictive drugs, quitting Ambien does involve a period of withdrawal.
 People in recovery for Ambien abuse tend to experience both psychological and physical symptoms.

 These symptoms include: